taybin/crow/README.md

 I also wrote four papers explaining it to my advisor.
 I've lost the LaTeX documents, but still have the `dvi` and `pdf` files.
 Reading through them now is a bit embarressing due to the quality of the writing and they come across rather sophomoric.

 I am proud of what I implemented and after writing a lot of Erlang code fifteen years later, and developing a love for the actor model, I feel like I was a little ahead of the game after all.

+## Miscellaneous

+- The creator of MDC-90, [Thomas Christopher](https://www.tools-of-computing.com/tc/), was also a fan of Icon and wrote a [manual](https://www.tools-of-computing.com/tc/CS/iconprog.pdf) for it.
+I found this out after starting my project.
+- I picked the name Crow because I was (and remain) a huge MST3K fan.